King-Lewy/AeroVison-Drone/README.md

 ![3d print](Images/3d-Printed-Frame-(PETG-Translucent).png)

+## Understanding CAD Files
+I have a method the I used that I think is organized, but I am putting a guide, just so it is easy to know where to find any files.
+All of the CAD files will be found in the CAD folder, and there are a few images of the CAD in the images folder.
+This is how it is organized

+Folders:
+- Assembly (All parts included, finished design, .step and .f3d)
+- Main Frame (Only the base frame and the top plate with standoffs connecting them, .step and .f3d)

+Individual Files (.step)
+- Antenna Holder
+- Camera Mount
+- Motors
+- Propellers
+- Camera + VTX + Antenna

+I don't have a stack model, but the dimension are accurate to the real thing.
+Don't worry.
+Also, I have .step files for all of the little things like mounts, and I added .f3d files for the bigger things like the assembly, and the mainframe.
+I hope this helps.

 ### Overview and License
 This project has taught me a lot about electronics, and how wiring works.
 I am improving on my CAD (which isn't very good), and had been a good opportunity for me to start learning new CAD skills, and skills pertaining to drones in general.
 I used the MIT Licence.